SNStatComp/RobotTool/README.md

 If you have made some changes in the config file (.\inst\app\config\config.json) apply these changes also to the config file in the new version.
 Please don’t overwrite the new version of this file with the old version (some new config options were added).

 ## Limitations / known bugs
-- If you end the RobotTool without terminating the server process you will get an error if you start it again.
+- If you end the RobotTool without terminating the webserver process you will get an error if you start it again.
 The solution is to end the respective node process running in the background.

 ## Suggestions
 Questions, suggestions, ideas are welcome: